lalitb/opentelemetry-rust/opentelemetry-user-events-logs/examples/README.md

 ## Prerequisites

-* Rust and Cargo: Install them if you haven't.
+* Rust and Cargo: [Install](https://doc.rust-lang.org/cargo/getting-started/installation.html) them if you haven't.
-* A Linux system: Make sure it supports user_events.
+* A Linux system: Make sure it supports [user_events](https://docs.kernel.org/trace/user_events.html): Ubuntu 23.10 (once available), or kernel 6.4 or later build with user_events support.
 * Correct Permissions: Linux user(preferable non-root) with write permission to the tracefs.
 * A listener/agent to listen for new events.
-Or else `perf` and `decode-perf` tools installed for validation.
+Or else [perf](https://perf.wiki.kernel.org/index.php/Main_Page) and [decode-perf](https://github.com/microsoft/LinuxTracepoints/tree/main/libeventheader-decode-cpp/tools) tools installed for validation.

 ## Steps
 1. Create a new Rust application and run it.